sahosskhan/bite-cafe-server-side/README.md

 ## User Dashboard

 ### User Home
-- User see his profile card.
+- User sees his profile card.
-- User can track his activity highlight like how many order, bookings, payments, reviews he completed.
+- User can track his activity highlights like how many orders, bookings, payments, and reviews he completed.

 ### Reservation
-- User can reserve or book a table according his choice from here.
+- User can reserve or book a table according to his choice from here.

 ### Payment HISTORY
-- User can see his ordered items and paid history for his all order.
+- User can see his ordered items and paid history for his all orders.

 ### My Cart
-- User can see which items he add to cart for order.
+- User can see which items he adds to the cart for order.
-- User can delete added item from cart.
+- User can delete an added item from the cart.
-- User can proceed to pay for his added item as order confirm.
+- User can proceed to pay for his added item as the order is confirmed.

 ### Add Review
-- User can share feelings as review and rate our service from here.
+- Users can share their feelings as review and rate our service from here.

 ### My Bookings
 - User can see his booking status from here.
 - User can cancel his booking.
-- User can re book his booking if admin rejects his booking.
+- User can rebook his booking if the admin rejects his booking.